 - Be enrolled at UW–Madison as a full-time graduate student in a participating BTP program.

-- Choose a major professor that is an approved trainer in the BTP program.
+- Choose a major professor that is an approved mentor in the BTP program.

-- Choose a minor professor who is a BTP trainer with cross-disciplinary expertise.
+- Choose a minor professor who is a BTP mentor with cross-disciplinary expertise.

 - Prepare an Individual Training Plan and Annual Progress Reports, which are reviewed annually with both major and minor professors.